Could you afford to move to Paris for a year? Ask Canadian expat Sarah Bancroft, who moved her family of four to Paris for a sabbatical year.

 How does a family afford to spend a year in Paris?
 You might be wondering by now.

 The rent for our two-bedroom apartment in the 8th arrondissement near the Champs-Élysées is double what we pay for a large house in a leafy Vancouver neighbourhood.
 But everything is relative: we once saw a guy dole out €5 for a bottle of Coke in a café while our wine was €3.

 Money in our pocket

-And while eating out is very expensive, bread and wine are about 70% less: It’s like money in our pocket!
+While eating out is very expensive, bread and wine are about 70% less: it’s like money in our pocket!

 And all that cash we used to spend on bottled water?
 There is a free sparkling water fountain in a park near our house.
 “Right next to the cheese tree?” our British friend Andrew joked.
 But it’s true – there are six such fountains in Paris where you can fill a bottle with sparkling or still “Eau de Paris.”

 But don’t get me wrong, we’re not living like martyrs.

 Last week, instead of dining at Alain Ducasse’s Michelin starred restaurant in the Plaza Athénée, we went to Champeaux, his new brasserie in Les Halles.
 We ordered French onion soup, while the girls had a cheese soufflé, which arrives dramatically from the kitchen on a silver tray in all its puffed up glory.
 The bill was less than we would have paid for a couple of glasses of wine anywhere in Vancouver.